 NZME has since the beginning of this year released over 12,000 videos, which have accumulated 42 million views, and the media company is looking to further consolidate its video offering with the launch of a production studio called NZME Vision and a new content hub dubbed WatchMe.
 Rolled out earlier this week, the WatchMe website has already been populated with a collection of comedy shows; a combination of established and upcoming talent, all produced through NZME Vision.
 StopPress chats to NZME about why it’s making this move.

 Ahead of the upcoming CAANZ PresCom event on the commercialisation of content, The Spinoff’s Duncan Greive gives his $0.02 on the matter and says that while there are some prickly ethical issues to deal with, brand-funded content offers a glimmer of hope for the craft of journalism and can work in everyone’s favour when done well.

 Through a content partnership between Marketo and StopPress, we look at how technology is being used to automate marketing processes and what this means for industry.
 This time we chat to Vend’s Josh Pickles on his experiences with the Marketo platform.

-As part of its new season launch, TVNZ announced the impending introduction of a short-form platform called OnDemand Shorts, which will be housed within the overarching TVNZ OnDemand offering and feature three- to five-minute video clips.
-And the broadcaster's looking to work with advertisers to fill the new platform with content.
+As part of its new season launch, TVNZ announced the impending introduction of a short-form platform called OnDemand Shorts, which will be housed with the overarching TVNZ OnDemand offering and feature three- to five-minute video clips.
+And the broadcaster’s looking to collaborate with advertisers to fill the new platform with content.